erdogant/d3graph/README.md

 - [License](#-copyright)

 ## Installation
+d3graph is compatible with Python 3.6+ and runs on Linux, MacOS X and Windows. **Note**: d3graph requires networkx to be v2 or higher.
+It is distributed under the Apache 2.0 license.
 There are two ways to install d3graph:

 * Install d3graph from PyPI (recommended):
 ```
 pip install d3graph
 ```

-> **Note**: d3graph requires networkx to be v2 or higher.

 * Install d3graph from the GitHub source:
 ```bash
 git clone https://github.com/erdoganta/d3graph.git
 cd d3graph